felleslosninger/docs/_docs/idporten/oidc/oidc_protocol_new_idporten.md

 When using PAR (pushed auhtorization request), both `client_id`and `request_uri` must be included when calling the authorization endpoint

 ### Token introspection requires a special scope and client authentication
 When using token introspection, the client must authenticate itself.
 Use the same client authentication method with the token endpoint and the token introspection endpoint.
 The client must be registered with the scope `idporten:token.introspection`.
+Ask the service desk for help.

 ### SAML